-For all that you have endured over the years, I believe you can be certain of a mighty resurrection in yourself and an outpouring of the fruit which God gives, which is the ultimate effect that Christ in you has accomplished all through these years and is continuing to accomplish in the lives of all the people you have met and affected – much of it without you really knowing it was going on.
-Which means, I believe, the best is yet to come, because it begins a whole new day when our consciousness (inner awareness, spiritual knowledge and understanding) is raised by the Spirit to the “level” of knowing Who we are in Him, and we “know that we know.”
+For all the you have endured over the years, I believe you can be certain of a mighty resurrection in yourself and an outpouring of the fruit which God gives, which is the ultimate effect that Christ in you has accomplished all through these years in the lives of all the people you have met and affected — all without you really knowing it was going on.
+Which means, I believe, the best is yet to come, because it begins a whole new day when our consciousness (spiritual knowledge and understanding) is raised by the Spirit to the “level” of knowing Who we are in Him, and we “know” that we know.
 I believe that is next for you.
 This very day it will begin.

 But I do understand your temptations, because they have been mine as well.
 I know the aloneness, the sense sometimes of feeling abandoned.
 I would always believe, in those early times, that if I didn’t “feel” God that day, something was wrong with me.
 A whole period of years of struggle with the whole “Christian life” came, and my main prayer became, “As the hart panteth after the water brooks, so panteth my soul after thee, O God.
 My soul thirsteth for God, for the living God: when shall I come and appear before God?
 My tears have been my meat day and night, while they continually say unto me, Where is thy God?”
 (Ps 42:1,2)